Eastern Jewels

 The trip was a whistlestop three-parter, encompassing Bangkok, Krabi, and finally Phuket.
 Bangkok had been seen previously by the 2006 version of Aaron in Asia, and it was a city that I enjoyed back then.
 That the Siam Paragon Mall, a newly built attraction when I was there previously, had just recently fallen victim to a shooting actually didn’t occur to me until I was sat on the flight over.

-Boarding the flight was as simple as one would expect from any flight taken above coach and I was quickly ensconced in my seat, left of centre aisle.
+Boarding the flight was as simple as one would expect from any flight taken above coach, and I was quickly ensconced in my seat, left of centre aisle.
 The personal mini cabin is spacious and well-appointed.
 Likewise, the amenity kit is resplendent with designer accoutrements.
 And the pyjamas?
 Such lovely things.
-I will contextualise that by saying I only knew of their comfort from the safety of a hotel room, not being a person who frequently changes clothes on flights – I find the prospect of less-than-acceptable daytime attire on a flight a bit odd, but that’s by the by.
+I will contextualise that by saying I only knew of their comfort from the safety of a hotel room, not being a person who frequently changes clothes on flights (I find the prospect of less-than-acceptable daytime attire on a flight a bit odd, but that’s by the by).
 Food and drink were exceptional, with a choice of Western and Asian dishes across all meals and a healthy wine and cocktail selection.
 That, combined with the lie-flat bed and the huge individual entertainment screen meant that I passed a remarkably easy and dare I say enjoyable (almost) 11-odd hours in the sky.

-Ushered by our awaiting driver, we hopped aboard the quintessentially Thai minivan (though this one certainly in the luxury segment) and made our way to our first port of call: the Melia Bangkok.
+Ushered by our awaiting driver, we hopped aboard the quintessentially Thai minivan (though this one certainly in the luxury segment) and made our way to our first port of call: the INNSiDE by Melia Bangkok, Sukhamvit.
 Now I know the Melia brand from time in Spain and, as a Spanish brand, there is an Iberian twist on much of the property.
 A very white clean aesthetic combined with artistic representations of the city’s architectural icons makes for a fun and energetic style.
 The property is entered via a gate and the welcome vestibule leads to elevators that whisk you to the 23rd floor, which houses the reception and the link areas to the dining area and terraced roof, which includes a bar and a pool.
 All very lovely indeed.

 One restaurant offering is a fusion premise combining, you guessed it, Spanish and Thai cuisine.
 The night we dined there, the food was plentiful, the wine free-flowing and the dishes genuinely representing clever and playful interpretations of the brief.